 Wine tasting and touring wineries often top the list of things to do come summer.
 From May through October, wine enthusiasts, and those eager to learn more, seek out new wineries, new regions and new wines to learn about, taste and take home.

-Other than the fact that it is new, exciting and that you have probably never been there, here are 8 more reasons to make the Kamloops Wine Trail your next wine tasting destination.
+Other than wanting to discover something new in your glass this summer, here are a few more reasons why you will want to make the Kamloops Wine Trail your next wine tasting destination.

 1. The Wines